 Not minor if: The valves were found positioned/locked in positions that adversely impacted an IROFS safety function.

-Example e: The inspectors identified that an operator performing IROFS-related duties failed to meet operator requalification training requirements.
+Example 1e: The inspectors identified that an operator performing IROFS-related duties failed to meet operator requalification training requirements.
 Training and qualification was credited as management measure in the license application.

 The violation: The licensee failed to implement management measures (training and qualification) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.